-When life gives you acne or wrinkles, which is always the case, you take 3 drops of a retinol serum and smear that all over your face and move on!
+When life gives you acne or wrinkles, which is always the case, you take 3 drops of a retinol serum, smear that all over your face, and move on!
 Thanks to the best over-the-counter retinol serums, we don’t have to get a prescription to take advantage of the many benefits of retinol.

 This powerful ingredient is the holy grail when it comes to fighting wrinkles, lines, acne, or hyperpigmentation.
 But as you all know, products are way more efficient when used in a serum form.